shr00mie/gmapslocsharing/README.md

 - selenium==3.14.1 or latest
 - chromedriver-binary==2.42.0 or latest
 - brotli==1.0.6 or latest
+- requests==2.20.0
 - google-chrome

-For google chrome console install, throw the below into a .sh and run:
+For google chrome ubuntu console install, throw the below into a .sh and run. modify as necessary for other environments:

 ```
 #!/bin/bash